Tearing during birth

 When you feel the urge to push, this is actually your uterus already contracting and pushing the baby down.
 Most women have an instinctive response to bear down during these contractions.
 You don’t have to push with your whole body while holding your breath in order to birth your baby.
 This reduces oxygen to you and your baby, and tenses your muscles instead of relaxing them – remember your baby needs to come out not be held in.
 Breathing down with your contractions allows your baby to descend slowly and with less trauma to your pelvic floor.

 As your baby’s head pushes onto the pelvic floor, the perineum begins to fan out and stretch.
 The baby’s head is crowning and many women experience an intense stinging sensation – the ‘ring of fire’.
-The body is signaling to the brain to stop, slow down and let the perineum and labia stretch to accommodate the baby’s head.
+The body is signalling to the brain to stop, slow down and let the perineum and labia stretch to accommodate the baby’s head.
 Often this stage can be very intense and you may feel as though you just have to bear down and get the baby out right now.

 Because women are often being told ‘how to birth’ during labour, women tend to rely more on their care providers instructions than what feels best for them.
 If women are not coached during this stage, they will instinctively begin panting, blowing or breathing.

-#6: Use Warm Compresses
+#6: Use warm compresses

 During the crowning stage, a warm flannel or compress held to the perineum can reduce severe tearing.
 The warmth increases the blood flow to the area and if counter pressure is used can feel very relieving.

-#7: Perineal Massage
+#7: Perineal massage

 Preparing the perineum during pregnancy has been shown to reduce the risk of tearing in mothers having their first vaginal birth.
 Perineal massage can help a woman to become familiar with her own body and have confidence in its ability to stretch and birth her baby.